Selway River Rafting and Kayaking

 No other river can claim to be a charter member of both the Wilderness Act of 1964 and the Wild and Scenic River Act in 1968.
 Surrounded by over a million acres of wild lands and with only one launch per day, the Selway provides a truly world class wilderness experience.

 With only 16 total commercial trips a season and each launch limited to 12 guests, Selway River rafting trips are booked years in advance.

 Private boaters have to win the river lottery with the longest odds in the country.
-The non-lottery runs on the Illinois and South Fork of the Salmon River are worthy alternatives.
-The next best and most similar commercial option to the Selway is the Illinois River of Southern Oregon.
+The non-lottery runs on the Jarbidge/Bruneau and Illinois River of Southern Oregon are worthy alternatives for those seeking to do private or commercial river trips.